camusicjunkie/PowerLFM/docs/Request-LFMSession.md

 ```

 ## DESCRIPTION
-Request a session key by sending the API key, an API signature, and the authentication token as arguments to the auth.getSession method call.
+Request a session key by sending the API key, shared secret, and the authentication token as arguments to the auth.getSession method call.

 ## EXAMPLES